 The Council is running a Consultation on the A6-M60 Bypass called “SEMMMS Refresh”.
 There’s nothing fresh about the Refresh – a big road plus public transport improvements which on past experience may never happen.

 SEMMMS first appeared at the turn of the century when it advocated a single road between Bredbury and the Airport via Hazel Grove.
 Part of this road (A6-Airport) is now being built.
 Its proposals for trams and railways have not happened.

-The renewed public transport and cycling proposals are welcome but they are included in SEMMMS to dress up the A6-M60 Bypass.
+The renewed public transport and cycling proposals are welcome but they are included in SEMMMS as a supporting act for the A6-M60 Bypass.
 The Bypass is an old-fashioned big road that will further pump up traffic volumes.
 We have already seen at Bredbury the collateral damage from ill-thought-out road schemes.

 It’s strange that SEMMMS Refresh gives no information about the Bypass itself although SEMMMS is all about building it.
 The consultation will close on October 8 not long after the Bypass Business Case appears on September 14 – or maybe afterwards since the Business Case is struggling to finish.

-If the SEMMMS Refresh Consultation had been launched following publication of the Business Case at least we would be able to find out what the latest proposals are.
+If the SEMMMS Refresh Consultation had been launched following publication of the Business Case at least we would be able to find out what the latest proposals are before commenting.

 SEMMMS stands for South-East Manchester Multi-modal study.
 The core of the SEMMMS arguments about multi-modal transport (ie the Bypass plus public transport and cycling) is that if there were less congestion on the roads, buses and cyclists would benefit .
 It’s claimed that we need a Bypass not only to cut congestion but also to achieve “modal shift” – people switching from cars to other forms of transport.